Where did the tradition of baby showers come from?

 While the precise origin of the modern-day bridal shower is unknown, many historians believe the tradition originated in 16th Century Brussels, Belgium.
 According to popular legend, a beautiful young girl fell in love with the village miller who was so good to the poor that he failed to amass any wealth for himself.

-READ ALSO: How can you turn your passion into a career?
+READ ALSO: How do you cut a handrail angle?

 Does bridal shower gift come from registry?